NREL/EnergyPlusRegressionTool/docs/run_gui.rst

 Starting the Program
 --------------------

+Starting the GUI program will depend on how the package is installed/downloaded.

+- Downloaded binary from Github release page:
+  - In this case, the user will simply run the downloaded binary
+- In the future, a pip installation will be available:
+  - In this case, a binary will be installed with the package that will allow running the GUI
+- Cloned the repo for development:
+  - In this case, the user will run the `eplus_regression_runner` script at the root of the repo

+In some cases, a command window is launched prior to showing the graphical interface.
-The GUI can be started by clicking on the Python script called ``MainWindow.py``.
-Based on your setup, it may spawn a terminal window first, then show the GUI itself.
-When the GUI launches, it should look like that shown in this figure.
+This can be ignored.
+When the GUI launches, it should look similar to this figure.

 .. figure:: Images/ScreenShotFirstOpen.png
    :alt: Screenshot of the GUI immediately after launch